fabiomlferreira/yii2-file-manager/README.md

 Yii2 file manager
 ================
 This module provide interface to collect and access all mediafiles in one place.
-Inspired by WordPress file manager.
+This module have an option to enable on the fly thumbnail generation

 Features
 ------------
 * Integrated with TinyMCE editor.
-* Automatically create actually directory for uploaded files like "2014/12".
+* Automatically create actually directory for uploaded files like "2017/03".
-* Automatically create thumbs for uploaded images
+* Automatically create thumbs for uploaded images or on the fly
 * Unlimited number of sets of miniatures
 * All media files are stored in a database that allows you to attach to your object does not link to the image, and the id of the media file.
 This provides greater flexibility since in the future will be easy to change the size of thumbnails.
 * If your change thumbs sizes, your may resize all existing thumbs in settings.